adityabhagwani/Curve-Optimizer/README.md

 ### Setup

-* Dataset: [Specify dataset — e.g., MNIST / CIFAR / ECG dataset]
+* Dataset: Toy dataset with controlled noise components
-* Model: [Specify architecture]
+* Model: Deep Neural Network
 * Baseline: Standard training without spectral modification

-### Evaluation Metrics

-* Accuracy / loss
-* Training stability
-* Generalization performance

 ### Current Findings

 * Preliminary experiments suggest that certain spectral modifications can influence training dynamics
 * Effects vary significantly depending on model architecture and input dimensionality
-* No consistent improvement observed yet across all settings
+* Consistent improvements are observed with varying noise settings.

 ---

 ## Limitations

 * Results are preliminary and not yet statistically robust
-* Method sensitivity to hyperparameters is high
 * Computational overhead introduced by FFT operations
+* Interaction of the model with real-world data is yet to be seen
 * Unclear theoretical grounding for when and why improvements occur

 ---